 Renewable energy sources not only protect the environment, they also call for completely new, smart solutions.
 While solar power systems and wind turbines can already meet all of Germany’s energy needs on sunny and stormy days, these systems only produce a fraction of the required power if the sky is cloudy and the weather is calm.

-This is why innogy is examining the exact changes that are needed to facilitate the energy transition and determining the specific requirements that energy storage systems need to meet.
+This is why innogy is examining the exact changes that are needed to facilitate the energy transition and is determining the specific requirements that energy storage systems have to meet.
 These storage systems need to precisely adapt to specific requirements and play very different roles on a case-by-case basis.

 innogy is conducting research to find out what the ideal combination of features is for storage systems, as part of the ‘Energy systems and storage’ project.
-We investigate a large range of systems, from single-family houses through to the nationwide energy system in Germany.
-We run computer simulations to determine, for example, where it would be useful to deploy energy storage systems and what features these systems should have. innogy frequently implements such projects to investigate specific questions relating to energy storage.
+We investigate a wide range of systems, from single-family houses through to the nationwide energy system in Germany.
+We run computer simulations to determine, for example, where it would be useful to deploy energy storage systems and what features these systems should have.
+This often leads to concrete storage projects.

 Sometimes too much, sometimes too little.

-Solar power systems and wind turbines sometimes produce more electricity than is required at the time, and sometimes less, depending on the weather conditions.
+Solar power systems and wind turbines sometimes produce more electricity than is required at the time, and sometimes not enough, depending on the weather conditions.
 We will need many smart storage systems in the future in order to align generation with consumption.

 greenfuel.
 The energy transition is going very well in some fields.
 For example, there has been great progress with energy-efficient LEDs, electric vehicles and renewable electricity.
 However, we still depend on conventional fuels in other areas, for example, when transporting goods by either sea or air.
 We need high-density storage systems for green electricity in order to significantly reduce CO2 emissions that are detrimental to the environment.